-Headphones are not totally necessarily as detectors have built in speakers.
-However, using headphones can help you to hear the different tones and improve your ability to notice a significant target.
-You also won’t annoy others with the beeping which can be a consideration in busy areas such as beaches.
+Headphones are not entirely necessary because metal detectors do have built in speakers; however, using headphones can improve accuracy.
+Headphones help you to hear the different tones and improve your ability to notice a significant target.
+This is especially true in environments where there may be a lot of background noise, such as on the beach.

-You can buy headphones from as little as £12, however, you might want to spend a little more on wireless headphones which can be purchased for around £40.
+You can buy headphones from as little as £12, however, you might want to spend a little more for some quality, long-lasting headphones which will cancel out background noise.

 What should I do if I find something old or valuable?

-In the UK we have an excellent system to records the items found by anyone so that they can be enjoyed by the general public.
-It’s called the Portable Antiquities Scheme and is run by the British Museum.
-A local finds liaison officer records the items, and then the details are put online at www.finds.org for everyone to study and enjoy.
-Find out more about this scheme here: https://finds.org.uk/getinvolved.
+In the UK we have an excellent system whereby valuable finds are recorded so that they can be enjoyed by the general public.
+This is called the Portable Antiquities Scheme and is run by the British Museum.
+A local-finds liaison officer records information about the items, and then the details are put online for everyone to study and enjoy.